apptainer/apptainer/INSTALL.md

 If you want to have the best performance for unprivileged mounts of SIF files for multi-core applications, you can optionally install an improved performance version of `squashfuse_ll`.

-As of this writing there is a patch pending to the squashfuse project to add multithreading support that significantly improves performance for applications that access a lot of small files from many cores at once.
-There's also another `squashfuse_ll` patch for supporting options to make files appear to be owned by the user
-(the same options that exist in `squashfuse`).
+That version has been released as version 0.2.0 but as of this writing it is not yet very widely distributed, and it does not have multithreading enabled in the default compilation options.
+Instructions for installing it from source follow here.

 First, make sure that additional required packages are installed.
 On Debian: